RohanAlexander/AustralianPoliticians/README.md

 **Rohan Alexander** (corresponding author and repository maintainer)
 University of Toronto
-Information Sciences
-140 St George St
+Faculty of Information and Department of Statistical Sciences 140 St George St
 Toronto, ON, Canada
 Email: <rohan.alexander@utoronto.ca>

+**Paul A. Hodgetts** University of Toronto
+Faculty of Information 140 St George St
+Toronto, ON, Canada